axonops/documentation/docs/installation/axon-server/elastic.md

 -Xmx8g
 ```
 This will set the minimum and maximum heap size to 8 GB.

-Set Xmx and Xms to no more than 50% of your physical RAM.
-Elasticsearch requires memory for purposes other than the JVM heap and it is important to leave space for this.
+ Elasticsearch requires memory for purposes other than the JVM heap and it is important to leave available memory(RAM) space for this.

 Set the following index codec by running the following command:

 ``` bash
 sudo echo 'index.codec: best_compression' >> /etc/elasticsearch/elasticsearch.yml
 ```

 Elasticsearch uses an mmapfs directory by default to store its indices.

 The default operating system limits on mmap counts is likely to be too low, which may result in out of memory exceptions.

 You can increase the limits by running the following command:

 ``` bash
 sudo sysctl -w vm.max_map_count=262144
 ```

 To make this change persist across reboots run this command:

 ``` bash
 echo "vm.max_map_count = 262144" | sudo tee /etc/sysctl.d/10-elasticsearch.conf > /dev/null
 ```

-Also, Elasticsearch needs `max file descriptors` system settings at least to 65536.
+Elasticsearch needs `max file descriptors` system settings at least to 65536.

 ``` bash
 echo 'elasticsearch  -  nofile  65536' | sudo tee --append /etc/security/limits.conf > /dev/null
 ```